tale-toul/Harbor/terraform/Readme.md

 ### Project structure

-The terraform project will consist of several connected elements, each one of them will reside in its own separate directory, with this we can start, stop and modify each element without affecting the others.
+The terraform project will consist of several connected elements, each one of them residing in its own separate directory.
+With this setup we can start, stop and modify each element without affecting the others.

-The directories that will be created initially are:
+The directories that will be created are:

 * VPC.- This will hold the code to create the VPC and other network related resources

 * NAT_gateway.- This direcotory will hold the NAT gateway.

+* EC2.- This will hold the code to create the EC2 instances.

 #### Remote state and backends

-For the different elements to be able to access data from other elements, necessary for example to add the NAT gateway to the subnet defined in the VPC, we have to define a remote state that will be kept in a backend.
+For the different componentes to have the ability to access data from other components in the project, for example, to add the NAT gateway to the subnet defined in the VPC, we have to define a remote state that will be kept in a backend.

 The backend used will be *local* which is just the normal local file terraform.tfstate but explicitily declared so that later another element can access